Emerging trends in marketing attribution and analytics for 2023

 The digital marketing landscape is changing drastically due to a number of factors.
 Cookie limitations and tracking restrictions are the number-one factors that motivate the industry to develop and find new ways to ensure that proper marketing measurement and attribution are still possible.

-In this article, we’ll review the top 6 marketing attribution trends for 2023 that dominate the industry this year.
+In this article, we’ll review the top 6 marketing attribution trends.

 Marketing attribution is a crucial process that helps businesses to understand which marketing channels, campaigns, and touchpoints are contributing the most to conversions.
 It involves identifying user actions that lead to a desired outcome, and then assigning value to each of these actions based on their contribution to the final conversion.

-We’ll see a lot of new marketing attribution trends emerging in 2023, but these six are the most valuable ones for the industry.
+We’ll see a lot of emerging marketing attribution trends, but these six are the most valuable ones for the industry.
 Let’s take a look at them to keep abreast.

 Machine learning and AI in marketing attribution solutions